lee-dohm/big-book-of-atom/1-introduction/20-conventions.md

 # Conventions

-This book uses a couple of typographic conventions for code and for keyboard shortcuts.
+This book uses typographic conventions for code, keyboard shortcuts and command-line sections.
 Keyboard shortcuts (also called "accelerators" on some platforms) are called "key bindings" by Atom.
 So that is how this book will refer to them as well.

 ## Code